 Ever since it was built on land reclaimed from the surrounding marshes 1,200 years ago, Venice has always suffered from flooding, or Acqua Alta as it is referred to by weary locals.
 However, the problem is now so bad that the World Monuments Fund has placed the distinctive Italian city on its list of destinations under threat.
 Rising tides and sinking foundations are to blame.
 The land on which the city’s Renaissance architecture teeters has subsided by nine inches in a century, while the tide level from the Adriatic Sea has risen by three inches.
 Unless plans to reclaim the salt marshes and build a flood barrier succeed, St. Mark’s Square could be underwater in 70 years!

 Close to home, Australia’s best known attraction, the world’s largest barrier reef, is also its biggest victim of climate change and the devastating consequences of unrelenting development, with even more exploitation on the cards.
 Spanning more than 1,400 miles, the Great Barrier Reef is one of the seven wonders of the natural world, and up there on most scuba divers’ bucket lists.
 However, coral cover has already halved since 1985, and the most pessimistic estimates warn that damage from carbon dioxide levels in the ocean and rising sea temperatures will have caused irreversible damage by 2030.
 Recent studies have also revealed that more than 90 percent of the Great Barrier Reef has experienced bleaching to some degree.
 In a hundred years, the reef could be an underwater wasteland.
 An unimaginable scene.

-7. THE ALPSGlaciers aren’t faring any better in the European Alps, the winter sports playground for come 80 million skiers and snowboarders from all over the globe each year.
+Glaciers aren’t faring any better in the European Alps, the winter sports playground for come 80 million skiers and snowboarders from all over the globe each year.
 In short, the Alpine ski resorts are losing their snow, with barely half the Alpine glacial ice compared to the 1850s.
 Even since the 1980s, one fifth of the ice has disappeared, and the worst predictions point to two thirds of ski resorts gone by 2100.
 In the meantime, attempts to mitigate the growth of barren stretches of rock where powder snow once lay come in the shape of snow canon and snow blankets.

-8. TAJ MAHALEven monuments are not exempt from environmental damage.
+Even monuments are not exempt from environmental damage.
 India’s top tourist attraction, the Taj Mahal in Agra, with its pristine white ‘miracle marble’ has stunned pilgrims and tourists alike for more than 350 years.
 However, the distinctive white marble exterior is slowly turning yellow, due to air pollution.
 Researchers have now identified the pollutants responsible – exactly the same ones that are implicated in global warming and also cause a pall of smog over most of northern India every winter.
 The there’s the plummeting water levels of the neighbouring Yamuna River.
 Blighted by pollution, industry and deforestation, the river’s collapse has in turn weakened the foundations of the Taj.
 Already, tombs in Shah Jahan’s 17th century mausoleum have started to crack and the minarets are tilting.
 Researchers and campaigners warn that without rapid and effective action, the entire structure is well on its way to ruin.